wf-towerp/ng-nest-template/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+To get more help on the NestJS CLI use `nest --help` or go check out the [NestJS CLI Overview and Command Reference](https://docs.nestjs.com/cli/overview) page.